Teresa Morris KETTELKAMP

 She was appointed the Executive Director of the Secretariat of Child and Youth Protection for the U.S. Conference of Catholic Bishops in 2005.
 She resigned from the Secretariat of Child and Youth Protection in 2011 to do consulting work.

 In January 2016, Teresa Kettelkamp moved to Rome to work for the Pontifical Commission for the Protection of Minors.
 Her focus at the PCPM was to work on universal guidelines for the protection of minors and vulnerable adults, as well the healing and care for victims and survivors.

-In 2018, Pope Francis appointed her as a member of the Pontifical Commission for the Protection of Minors.
-She serves as moderator for the working group focused on the healing of survivors as well as integrating their voices into the ministry of the Church.
+In 2018, Pope Francis appointed her as a member of the Pontifical Commission for the Protection of Minors where she served as moderator for the working group focused on the healing of survivors as well as integrating their voices into the ministry of the Church.

 XV Plenary Assembly addresses the realities, challenges, and directions for the Commission, Safeguarding, and the Church

 The XV ordinary Plenary Assembly of the Pontifical Commission for the Protection of Minors took place in Rome and online from April 19-22, 2021.